Our Community Mini-Grant Program

 ADAMH is currently accepting applications for community mini-grants.
 You can learn more about the process and submission deadlines by accessing the 2017 Community Mini Grant Overview and Application Instructions.
 Applications are accepted on a rolling, ongoing basis.

 Interested organizations should complete the 2017 Mini-Grant Application and email the completed application to email@example.com.
-Application deadlines are the second Wednesday of each month.
+Application deadlines are the first Wednesday of each month.

 Frequently Asked Questions